This page contains affiliate links. Please read our disclosure for more info.

 20) Cable Bay

 I fell in love with Cable Bay during our stay in Nelson and we returned a number of times including for a Christmas Day picnic.
+It’s one of my favourite New Zealand destinations.

 It’s only a 25-minute drive from Nelson, so you visit as a half-day trip to hike, kayak, swim, or relax on the beach.